engmaths/emat30008/basics.md

 # Python refresher and intro to selected topics

-This part is weeks 1-3 of the unit and will cover
+This part is weeks 1 (Week 13) of the unit and will cover

 * Refresher on Python and its standard library
 * Introduction to the standard scientific Python libraries